 Even the most beautiful space looks a bit scary under fluorescent overheads.
 Always consider both natural and artificial light sources when designing a space.
 You won’t regret the money you invest in the bulbs and fixtures that give off the most flattering light.
-We love the combination of bare windows with a statement pendant fixture in this dining room by Cheetah is the New Black.
+We love the combination of bare windows with a statement pendant fixture in this dining room by Alicia Lund.

 Sin #5: Hanging Curtains Too Low

-Don’t be afraid to hang curtains much higher than the tops of your windows to add elegance and drama to a room, like in this white space from Miss Mara.
+Don’t be afraid to hang curtains much higher than the tops of your windows to add elegance and drama to a room, like in Camille’s neutral living room.

 Sin #6: Awkwardly Sized Rugs